System Automation

 Backups

-My System: I have a Linux laptop, with a separate drive for my home directory.
-On a Linux systems, this includes all your personal files and your configurations of most programs or packages you install.
-If you reinstall the operating system, this makes it easy, because all of your files are separate from the operating system.
-I have a second mass storage drive where I keep large files: videos, downloads, VM's.
+My System: I have a Linux laptop with a separate drive for my home directory.
+On a Linux system, this includes all your personal files and your configurations of most programs or packages you install.
+If you reinstall the operating system, it's easy because all your files are separate from the operating system.
+I have a second mass storage drive where I keep large files: videos, downloads, VMs.

 # Daily System backup using RSYNC